 Your body just went through an incredible journey, and sometimes it shows its appreciation by throwing a little tantrum (though we would prefer it not to).

 But don’t worry, this is just your skin’s way of adjusting to all the changes that come with pregnancy and childbirth, there’s nothing more sinister to it.

 Just be sure to keep an eye on any rash or skin irritation, and don’t hesitate to talk to your healthcare provider if it seems to be getting worse.

-Remember, you and your skin are both strong and capable of bouncing back from this little bump in the road.
+Remember, you and your skin are both strong and capable of bouncing back from this little bump (pun intended) in the road.

 Is it normal to get hives after pregnancy?